MAA610/Project001-Online_retail_store/README.md

 # files
 - The source file for the dataset comes from [UC Irvine machine learning repository](https://archive.ics.uci.edu/dataset/352/online+retail)
-- The final dashboard analysis can be found in project001.xlsx
+- The final dashboard analysis can be found in [This google drive link](https://docs.google.com/spreadsheets/d/1tu0Wn1qkQ58VaBm5hZDXo8ZrtdqAp_9a/edit?usp=sharing&ouid=114504859260514508730&rtpof=true&sd=true)

 # Tools
 The following Excel skills were utilized for analysis: